Preparing for a new puppy can be exciting but overwhelming.

 In person social training opportunities are best for both your puppy and you.
 There are always local options available so research in your community for puppy / starter classes.
 In addition you will find great training information on AKC's and GoodDog's websites.
 Take advantage of these opportunities!

-We feed our dogs and puppies Royal Canin Dog Food.
-Your puppy will be started on Royal Canin® Size Health Nutrition™ Large Puppy Dry Dog Food.
+We feed our dogs and puppies Hill's Science Diet.
+Your puppy will be started on Hill's Science Diet Adult Sensitive Stomach & Sensitive Skin Chicken Recipe Dry Dog Food

 NOTES: Plan 3 meals daily at regular intervals.
 The goal is to have your puppy finish each meal within 15 minutes; without going hungry.